tildeman/GDBrowserWithTypes/README.md

 ### Page scripts

-These are a collection of modules for use on individual webpages. `comments.ts` loads comments for the commments page. `filters.ts` remembers your filters the next time you visit GDBrowser.
+These are a collection of modules for use on individual webpages. `comments.ts` loads comments for the commments page. `filters.ts` remembers your filters the next time you search on GDBrowser.
 I separated these from the respective HTML for two reasons:

 1) Type-checking code works better when the files are detached from HTML.
 2) These files are imported as ES6 modules, and they are designed not to pollute the global namespace.
 Keeping them detached makes usage of imports and exports much more convenient.